MicrosoftDocs/azure-aks-docs/articles/aks/howto-deploy-java-wls-app.md

             Target: 'cluster-1'
       EOF
       ```
-1. Configure data source connection.
+1. Use the following steps to configure the data source connection.

    ### [Passwordless (Recommended)](#tab/passwordless)

-   1. Use the following commands to download and install Microsoft SQL Server JDBC driver and Azure Identity Extension that enables database connetion with Azure Managed Identity.
+   1. Use the following steps to download and install the Microsoft SQL Server JDBC driver and Azure Identity Extension that enables database connections using Azure Managed Identity.

-      1. Download and install Microsoft SQL Server JDBC driver to `wlsdeploy/externalJDBCLibraries`:
+      1. Use the following commands to download and install Microsoft SQL Server JDBC driver to `wlsdeploy/externalJDBCLibraries`:

          ```bash
          export DRIVER_VERSION="10.2.1.jre8"